-Pass all speed tests (Google PI, GTMetrix, Webpagetest, Pingdom with your E-commerce, Wordpress, HTML, PHP website.
+Pass all speed tests (Pagespeed Insights, GTMetrix, Webpagetest, Pingdom with your E-commerce, Wordpress, HTML, PHP website.

 Why Is Website Speed Important?

 First-time visitors typically spent little time on unknown websites.
 Among the few noticeable things is how fast the website loads.
 Website speed affects the user experience.
 If the page is slow, they won't wait but jump to the next browser tab (high bounce rate, drop-offs).
 You can't expect time-consuming content to become viral.
 Who will ever share a slow page?

 Provided that the page offers quality content, visitors might enjoy the speed to browse more pages (page views are good for rankings) and return another time.
 Customers may make up to 7 visits before purchasing anything or convert otherwise.
 High-performance content results in more conversions, higher engagement, better rankings in organic search.

 Speed is affected by the server location.
 It makes sense to measure loading time near the server location and not get biased results from distance points at the other side of the world.
 Time to first byte (TTFB) should be between 200 and 500 milliseconds on average.
 Higher values are considered very slow and lower values, ideal.

 Is Website Speed a Ranking Factor in Google Search Results?

 Website speed is a ranking factor in Google search results.
 The mobile website is the preferred version that Google indexes, but the speed optimization takes care of both versions, mobile, and desktop.
 Of course, different metrics will show for each version.

 To measure how much the speed improved, I use two of the most common speed measuring tools: Google Page Speed Insights and GTmetrix.com.
 There are more options like WebPageTest.org, Pingdom.com, all of them will show positive results.